ardanlabs/gotraining/topics/profiling/README.md

 	make
 	sudo make install

-**go-wrk**
+**boom**
-go-wrk is a modern HTTP benchmarking tool capable of generating significant load when run on a single multi-core CPU.
-It builds on go language go routines and scheduler for behind the scenes async IO and concurrency.
+boom is a modern HTTP benchmarking tool capable of generating the load you need to run tests.
+It's built using the Go language and leverages goroutines for behind the scenes async IO and concurrency.

-	go get -u github.com/tsliwowicz/go-wrk
+	go get -u github.com/raykll/book

 ## Building and Running the Project